-O’Donnell Consulting performed a seven-year program to recertify pressure vessels and pressure systems for the NASA-Glenn Research Center.
+We developed a seven-year program for the recertification of aging pressure vessels and pressure systems for the NASA-Glenn Research Center.

 Some of the vessels and systems were over forty years old, and were part of the original NACA installation.
 Some were layered vessels for 3-6000 psi service, some were monobloc high pressure vessels, and others were for mundane service.
 In addition to the determination of lifetime/ intervals between NDT examination, we were also asked to evaluate the vessels to conformity to ASME Code – despite some of the vessels not designed to the Code.